 43.3.1 Mediation: If the parties mutually agree to submit the dispute to the State Mediator and Conciliation Service, all mediation proceedings shall be private and occur as soon as practicable.
 The mediator shall make no public recommendation, nor take any public position at any time concerning the issues.

 43.3.2 Fact-Finding: If the parties fail to resolve the dispute through mediation, the parties may agree to submit the impasse to fact finding as soon as practicable.
-The cost of a fact finder and other mutually incurred costs shall be mutually shared by the District and OCEA.
+The cost of a fact finder and other mutually incurred costs shall be mutually shared by OC San and OCEA.

-43.3.3 Board Actions: If the parties fail to resolve the impasse, the dispute shall be sent to the District’s Board of Directors for resolution.
+43.3.3 Board Actions: If the parties fail to resolve the impasse, the dispute shall be sent to OC San’s Board of Directors for resolution.
 Each party shall submit its written proposal on all issues to the Board.
 The Board may take such action to resolve the impasse as it deems appropriate to the public interest.
 Any action taken by the Board to resolve the impasse shall be final and binding.

 ARTICLE 43. - SEVERABILITY

-43.1 Notwithstanding any other provisions in this Agreement, in the event that any article, section or subsection of this Agreement shall be declared invalid by any court or by any state or federal law or regulation, or should a decision by any court or any state or federal law or regulation diminish the benefits provided by this Agreement, or impose additional obligations on the District, the District and OCEA shall meet and confer on the affected article, section or subsection.
+43.1 Notwithstanding any other provisions in this Agreement, in the event that any article, section or subsection of this Agreement shall be declared invalid by any court or by any state or federal law or regulation, or should a decision by any court or any state or federal law or regulation diminish the benefits provided by this Agreement, or impose additional obligations on OC San, OC San and OCEA shall meet and confer on the affected article, section or subsection.
 In such event, all other articles, sections or subsections of this Agreement not affected shall continue in full force and effect.

 ARTICLE 44. - UNIFORMS

-44.1 The District shall provide and maintain ten (10) uniform pants and shirts, which may include the name of the employee and District’s seal, at no cost to employees whose duties require that they wear uniforms.
-The District will also provide lab coats as required by the lab manager.
+44.1 OC San shall provide and maintain ten (10) uniform pants and shirts, which may include the name of the employee and OC San’s seal, at no cost to employees whose duties require that they wear uniforms.
+OC San will also provide lab coats as required by the lab manager.

 44.2 All employees who are issued uniforms must wear them during the performance of their regular duties.
-Other clothing appropriate to the occasion, as determined by District management, may be worn when attending business meetings.
+Other clothing appropriate to the occasion, as determined by OC San management, may be worn when attending business meetings.
 Failure to wear required clothing, shoes and safety equipment may be cause for disciplinary action.

 ARTICLE 45. - SUBSTANCE ABUSE POLICY

-45.1 The District’s Substance Abuse Policy will apply to all unit members.
-The District may adopt or implement rules, regulations and policies to be in compliance with federal and state laws.
+45.1 OC San’s Substance Abuse Policy will apply to all unit members.
+OC San may adopt or implement rules, regulations and policies to be in compliance with federal and state laws.
 In such cases, notification will be provided to the bargaining unit prior to implementation.

 45.2 Department of Transportation (DOT) Regulations

-45.2.1 Every driver who operates a commercial motor vehicle in interstate or intrastate commerce, and is subject to the commercial driver’s license requirements of the Department of Transportation, Federal Highway Administration CFR Part 382 is subject to the District’s Anti-Drug and Alcohol Program.
-The District will ensure that all alcohol or controlled substances testing conducted under the Substance Abuse and Alcohol Misuse Plan complies with the procedures set forth in CFR Part 40.
+45.2.1 Every driver who operates a commercial motor vehicle in interstate or intrastate commerce, and is subject to the commercial driver’s license requirements of the Department of Transportation, Federal Highway Administration CFR Part 382 is subject to OC San’s Anti-Drug and Alcohol Program.
+OC San will ensure that all alcohol or controlled substances testing conducted under the Substance Abuse and Alcohol Misuse Plan complies with the procedures set forth in CFR Part 40.

-45.3 District’s Substance Abuse Policy
+45.3 OC San’s Substance Abuse Policy

 45.3.1 Any employee may be subject to discipline, up to and including termination, for any alcohol screen test that indicates an alcohol concentration level of 0.02% or greater.